ejmahler/SplineLibrary/docs/SplineTypes.md

 Create a Quintic Hermite Spline by passing three equal-length std::vector<Vector3D> to the constructor, one containing a list of points to interpolate through, another containing the corresponding tangent for each point, and a third containing the corresponding curvature for each point:
 `std::shared_ptr<Spline> mySpline(new QuinticHermiteSpline(myPointList, myTangentList, myCurvatureList));`

-#### Advantages
+##### Advantages
 * Local control (?)
 * Easily control the tangent and curvature at each point
 * Curvature is continuous

-#### Disadvantages
+##### Disadvantages
 * You cannot create a spline where there is zero distance between two adjacent points
 * Cannot be used if you don't know the desired tangent and curvature for each point
 * More computationally intensive than the cubic version
 * More "wiggly" than the cubic version.
-This sounds vague, but it's actually quantifiable: For the cubic version, the derivative of curvature is constant, but for the quintic version, the derviative of curvature is a quadractic functilon.
+This sounds vague, but it's actually quantifiable: For the cubic version, the derivative of curvature is constant, but for the quintic version, the derivative of curvature is a quadractic function.